Twitter Developing ‘Subscribe To Conversation’ Feature

 — Jane Manchun Wong (@wongmjane) March 15, 2019

-Twitter also recently launched an experimental beta testing app, called “Twttr.”
+Twitter also recently launched an experimental beta testing app called Twttr.
 This app is said to have a more indented and color-coded look that gives threads the appearance of a chat room.
 The platform is also experimenting with an option that allows you to hide a certain tweet or group of tweets from your feed.

 In addition, Twitter is toying with the idea of an “Original Tweeter” label to help users pinpoint who specifically started a thread.
-At the latest SXSW conference, Twitter announced they would be developing a camera that is exclusive to the app and makes it easier to share photos and videos.
+At the latest SXSW conference, Twitter announced they would be developing a camera that is exclusive to the app, making it easier to share photos and videos.
 All of these updates are being made in hopes of making the app more accessible.

 According to another article from Engadget, Twitter is constantly brainstorming changes that could make the app easier to use.
 However, they don’t want to reveal everything all at once and overwhelm users.

-“We’re making some pretty big changes to the way conversations look and feel on Twitter, and we don’t want to just unveil that one day and what if you don’t like it or it’s not working for you?,” said Sara Haider, director of product management at Twitter.
+“We’re making some pretty big changes to the way conversations look and feel on Twitter, and we don’t want to just unveil that one day and what if you don’t like it or it’s not working for you?” said Sara Haider, director of product management at Twitter.
 “We really want to bring our community along for this journey and be a part of this.”

 No need to join the conversation to get pinged about new tweets.https://t.co/9QPWHBLMLd